 It’s that time of year that we begin our reports summarizing the season for the Blue Jays’ minor league affiliates.
-We continue with the Blue Jays’ complex team in Florida, the Gulf Coast League Blue Jays.
+We continue our reports with the GCL Blue Jays.

 Blue Jays from Away Player of the Game Champion